Vermont Green FC: Championship season (2025)

 The Green were undefeated during the 2025 season, winning both the Northeast Division and the Eastern Conference.
 On August 2, the Green won their first-ever USL League Two national championship, defeating Ballard FC 2–1 after a Maximillian Kissel goal in stoppage time.
 The Green hosted all five of their playoff matches en route to winning the trophy with sellouts at each.
 An estimated 5,000 people watched the final, far above the official stadium capacity of 2,700.

+2026 season

+The men's team successfully defended their USL League Two Northeast Division title, finishing the regular season undefeated with 13 wins and one draw.
+Early in the year, the Green made their second consecutive appearance in the U.S. Open Cup, securing a 1–0 first-round victory over Portland Hearts of Pine before losing on penalties (3 - 4) to Westchester SC in the second round following a 0–0 draw.
+In June, Virtue Field hosted the 2026 Hank Steinbrecher Cup, an annual tournament between the nation's top amateur champions.
+In front of a capacity crowd of 2,500, Vermont Green defeated USASA Amateur Cup Champions West Chester United SC 4–1 to claim the trophy.
+The men's squad then advanced to the USL League Two playoffs, hosting the early knockout rounds in Burlington.
+On August 1, 2026, Vermont Green defeated the Flint Michigan Bucks, 2-1, to claim the title of undefeated back to back National USL2 Champions.

+The 2026 season also marked the inaugural USL W League campaign for the Vermont Green FC women's team.
+Led by head coach Abby Carchio, the team were undefeated in the regular season and clinched the Northeast Division title.
+In the postseason, the Green captured the Eastern Conference Championship with victories over the Long Island Rough Riders and Eagle FC.
+Continuing their run, they hosted the National Semifinal and defeated Asheville City SC, advancing to the USL W League Final against Salmon Bay FC.
+VGFC fell to Salmon Bay having lost their goalie in the second half to a dislocated shoulder, tied at 1-1 after 120 minutes, eventually losing 5-4 in the 6th round of PKs to end their inaugural season.

 Club culture

 Vermont Green FC’s club culture is defined by a strong emphasis on social engagement, environmental sustainability, and progressive values.
 The organization promotes an identity that extends beyond sport, positioning itself as a community-focused institution that seeks to address wider social and ecological issues.
 The club has five formal goals it seeks to achieve: